John Kyrle High School: Inspection judgements

-The school's most recent full Ofsted inspection was in March 2022, when the school was judged to require improvement.
+The school's most recent full Ofsted inspection was in September 2024, when the school was judged to be good in all areas.

+Links with Kisiki College

+John Kyrle High School has had a partnership with Kisiki College in Namutumba, Uganda, for thirty years.
+The link has enabled numerous activities to take place such as student and staff exchanges from both schools, joint educational projects, and community involvement initiatives.

+A key element of the link is in supporting infrastructure development at Kisiki College through fundraising efforts of John Kyrle students.
+The funds raised have been used for building and renovating classrooms, providing school materials, and improving sanitation facilities.

+Students and teachers have participated in exchange visits, shared teaching methodologies, and engaged in collaborative classroom activities.

 Development

-Over the years there has been much work done to the school, including lifts for disabled access to upper floors, refurbishment of the canteen, a Sixth Form Common Room, an astroturf pitch, a new music block, a gym, an entire maths block and more recently a £2.3 million approved science block, which is due for completion in April 2022.
+Over the years there has been much work done to the school, including lifts for disabled access to upper floors, refurbishment of the canteen, a Sixth Form Common Room, an astroturf pitch, a new music block, a gym, an entire maths block and more recently a £2.3 million approved science block, completed in April 2022.

+The school holds a career convention.

 Wrongful dismissal case

-In November 2020, an employment tribunal ruled that the academy acted illegally in dismissing a head of department for her union activities.
+Under previous leadership, In November 2020, an employment tribunal ruled that the academy acted illegally in dismissing a head of department for her union activities.

 High Court Case

 In 2020 local newspapers reported that the school had spent £187,000 in legal fees opposing the opening of a Sixth Form by Dene Magna School in the neighbouring county of Gloucestershire.
 John Kyrle High School made an application to the High Court for a judicial review of the decision which the Regional School Commissioner had made about the new sixth form.
 John Kyrle High School lost the case and was ordered to pay £55,000 to Dene Magna School.
 John Kyrle High School was criticised by the National Education Union for taking legal action at a time when it had had to make some staff redundant.
 Following the court case, the school commissioned an external review of governance.